EU debates ways to keep Radio Free Europe afloat after Trump orders staff cuts at US-funded media

 Sweden’s European Affairs Minister Jessica Rozencrantz insisted on the need to ensure that “Radio Free Europe really continues to be an important voice for freedom and democracy, especially in those places where it is most needed.”

-“Sweden encourages all countries and the (European) Commission to really look into what we can do in terms of financing, to make sure that we continue to have a strong Radio Free Europe,” she told reporters in Brussels ahead of the meeting.
+“Sweden encourages all countries and the (European) Commission to really look into what we can do in terms of financing, to make sure that we continue to have a strong Radio Free Europe,” she told reporters in Brussels before the meeting.

+In a post on social media, Belgian Foreign Minister Maxime Prevot said that the cut in funding puts “independent journalism at serious risk in regions where the free press is silenced, from Russia and Belarus to Iran and Afghanistan.”

+Prevot warned that if the network “disappears, disinformation and propaganda will fill the void.
+That would a direct win for those who seek to undermine democracy.
+Europe cannot let that happen.”

-“It is sad to hear that U.S is withdrawing its funding,” Kallas told reporters, after chairing a meeting of EU foreign ministers.
+“It is sad to hear that the U.S. is withdrawing its funding,” Kallas told reporters, after chairing a meeting of EU foreign ministers.

 “Coming from the other side of the Iron Curtain, actually it was (from) the radio that we got a lot of information,” she said.
 “So, it has been a beacon of democracy, very valuable in this regard.”

-But Kallas said that finding “funding to fill the void that the U.S. is leaving” would not be easy.
+But Kallas said that finding “funding to fill the void that the U.S. is leaving” wouldn’t be easy.
 “The answer to that question is not automatically, because we have a lot of organizations who are coming with the same request,” she said.

-The Czech Republic, which has hosted Radio Free Europe for 25 years, although its corporate headquarters is in Washington, is leading the push to keep the network alive.
+The Czech Republic, which has hosted Radio Free Europe for a quarter-century although its corporate headquarters is in Washington, is leading the push to keep the network alive.
 Kallas said that “there was really a push from the foreign ministers to discuss this and find the way.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.